TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

                        path/to/tfjs_target_dir
 ```

+The Tensorflow.js model will be saved in the `modelsTfjs` directory, it contains a `model.json` file.

 > **Note**
 > Please follow the guide at the link below for more information on how to convert the model to Tensorflow.js.
 > https://www.tensorflow.org/js/tutorials/conversion/import_keras
+> This section is used for the `facial-recognition-website project`.

 ## PyLint set up